-Analysis: In AY 2016-2017, 100% of candidates met target and scored "Meets Expectations" or "Target" on the rubric.
-There were twenty-three candidates and although 100% of candidates met target, one candidate scored a 1 out of 3 on Demonstrating Knowledge of Resources and one candidate scored a 1 out of 3 on Managing Student Behavior.
-Program faculty examined the evidence to determine student learning in each area, and videos and more detailed explanations were added to the course to provide learner support in areas where candidates missed points (Demonstrating Knowledge of Resources and Managing Student Behavior).
-In AY 2017-2018, all ten candidates (100%) received an overall rating of 2 out of 3 on the evaluation instrument.
-Although the number of candidates decreased, the evidence supports student learning and program faculty will continue to use videos and more detailed explanations in course work to provide learner support in the areas where candidates missed points which were the same areas (Demonstrating Knowledge of Resources and Managing Student Behavior) as in the previous iteration.
-Even though the number of students decreased between academic years, the results are evidence of improvement in the desired direction of the SLO.
+In AY 2018-2019, 93% (13 out of 14) of candidates were rated "Meets Expectations" or "Target" by scoring at least a "2" on each area of the rubric.
+The mean score was 2.82, with n = 17.
+The areas where candidates missed points fell into these categories: adjusts lessons when appropriate and stimulates and encourages higher order thinking at the appropriate developmental levels.
+One candidate scored a 1 out of 3 in 40 out of 50 categories assessed.
+Although the number of candidates scoring "Meets Expectations" or "Target" on the rubric decreased from 2017-2018 (100%) to 2018-19 (93%), the evidence supports student learning and program faculty will to use videos and more detailed explanations in course work to provide learner support in the areas where candidates missed points which were the same areas (Demonstrating Knowledge of Resources and Managing Student Behavior) as in the previous iteration.
+Even though the number of students scoring at target decreased last year, the results are evidence of improvement in the desired direction of the SLO.
 The results continue to provide evidence of student growth because program faculty has focused on instructional planning, curriculum and assessment.
 Because the assessment and rubric are tied to InTASC standards, state standards, and Louisiana teacher competencies, candidates' artifacts demonstrated student learning via mastery of state and content standards.

-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence and based on the analysis of the results, faculty will continue to add videos and resources to the course to support student learning.
+Although 100% of candidates met target in AY 2017-2018, program faculty examined the evidence to determine student learning in each area, and professional development sessions on managing classroom procedures and selecting resources were added in Elementary methods courses to provide learner support and prepare candidates for Student Teaching/Residency.
+This proved to be effective, as 93% of candidates met target in AY 2018-2019.
 This effort to engage in program improvement will strengthen candidates' knowledge and skills relating to elementary education curriculum, instruction, assessment, and managing student behavior.